 On one side of the runway is the terminal and on the other is the former air force base.
 This is home to the Australian government's VIP transport squadron and is used by heads of state visiting the country and military transport.

-Central to the terminal you'll find the departure lounge which was refurbished in 2001.
+Central to the terminal you'll find the departure lounge which was refurbished during 2009-13.

 The Airport has excellent food and beverage services.
 Meals and a coffee are available between 5.30am and 7.30pm at the Ground Cafe, or you can sip a cocktail in the Barton Bar, which is open seven days a week, and from where you can watch the planes arrive and depart.